serhan-yilmaz/PrinciplesGuide/README.md

 ##### About the meaning and purpose of life
 My take: "What's the meaning of life?" is a backwards question, and the answer is nothing definite, because:
 - Life doesn't exist because there is any meaning or purpose.
 But, meaning and purpose exists because there is life.
 That's where everything starts.
-Our cognition and perspective.
-And even before that, our existence.
+  - Our cognition and perspective is what attributes meaning to the external world.
+This makes our existence valuable to ourselves in a way that anything external can possibly hope not.
+I mean, if you lose that consciousness, what even remains there to discuss?

 - Philosophies that defend similar ideas, and my interpretations:
   - [**Existentialism:**](https://en.wikipedia.org/wiki/Existentialism) The life does not have a preordained meaning.
 Existence is what creates meaning, and that's what matters.
 So, live true to yourself and create your own purpose.